how to file a good support request

 what to include

-journal --version(orsol --version). one caveat: if you installed from a source checkout, the reported version can lag your actual code — mention that if it's you. - your os and platform — macos or linux, and apple-silicon vs. intel if you know it.
+journal --version(orsol --version). one caveat: if you installed from a source checkout, the reported version can lag your actual code. mention that if it's you. - your os and platform: macos, linux, or windows, and apple-silicon vs. intel if you know it.

 the cli does most of this for you